 - Continue to utilise our K5 young leaders to provide role models for Year 7 students.

-The chart above highlights the impact of the year 7 catch up funding, with a higher proportion of students making at least minimum progress in English, Maths and Science in year 7 compared to the other KS3 year groups.
+The chart above highlights the impact of the year 7 catch up funding, with a higher proportion of students making at least minimum progress in Maths and science, with only a slight difference in English.

 To download this page as a pdf, please click HERE.